 Wear moisture-wicking clothing

 As you start running, you'll quickly realize that sweating is a natural part of the process.
-To stay comfortable and avoid chafing, it's crucial to wear moisture-wicking .
+To stay comfortable and avoid chafing, it's crucial to wear moisture-wicking clothing.
 These fabrics draw moisture away from your skin, allowing it to evaporate and keeping you dry and cool during your runs.
 Invest in a few sets of breathable shirts, shorts, and socks to ensure you're always equipped with the right attire.

 Consider accessories for safety and convenience